near/docs/docs/3.tutorials/nfts/8-marketplace.md

 ## Introduction

-Throughout this tutorial, you'll learn how a marketplace contract could work on NEAR.
-This is meant to be an example and there is no canonical implementation.
+Throughout this tutorial, you'll learn how a marketplace contract **could** work on NEAR.
+This is meant to be **an example** as there is no **canonical implementation**.
 Feel free to branch off and modify this contract to meet your specific needs.

 ```bash
 cd market-contract/